-How do I book my seasonal vaccination appointment?
+How do I book my Flu and Covid appointment?

-You will be sent communication from your preferred contact method advising you how to book. this could be through a booking link or through our designated booking line which is open on Saturdays
+You will be sent communication from your preferred contact method advising you how to book an appointment.

 What if I am housebound?

-If you are unable to attend your flu vaccination appointment, please cancel this via the NHS App, via our Online Services, or by telephone at 01752 346634.
+If you are unable to attend your appointment, please cancel via the NHS App, Online Services, or by telephone on 01752 346634.

 What can I expect when I attend my appointment: